Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-Remark of Dr. Baldwin's concerning upstarts: We don't care to eat toadstoolsthat think they are truffles.		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+October.This is one of the peculiarly dangerous months to speculate in stocks in.The others are July, January, September, April, November, May, March, June,December, August, and February.		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
 </details>

 <details>